Backblaze/b2-sdk-python/doc/source/api/account_info.rst

       Usage of this class is appropriate for secure Web applications which do not wish to persist any user data.

-   Using this class for applications such as CLI, GUI or backup is discouraged, as ``InMemoryAccountInfo`` does not write down the authorization token persistently, which will force the application to retrieve a new one on every command/click/backup start.
-This would be slow.
+   Using this class for applications such as CLI, GUI or backup is discouraged, as ``InMemoryAccountInfo`` does not write down the authorization token persistently.
+That would be slow, as it would force the application to retrieve a new one on every command/click/backup start.
 Furthermore - an important property of *AccountInfo* is caching the ``bucket_name:bucket_id`` mapping; in case of ``InMemoryAccountInfo`` the cache will be flushed between executions of the program.

    .. method:: __init__()